The King’s College Fall 2021 Reopening Plan

 Members of the King’s community may email questions to firstname.lastname@example.org.

-The King’s College prioritizes the health and safety of our community while providing students with an outstanding education delivered by our world-class faculty.
-We believe that learning from the city’s storied institutions and from in-person debate and discussion between professors and students is irreplaceable.
-Driven by this value of in-person learning, we will reconvene in person for the fall semester, making adaptations out of an abundance of caution to safeguard our community’s health.
+The King’s College prioritizes the health and safety of our community while providing students with an outstanding education delivered by world-class faculty.
+Learning from the city’s storied institutions and in-person debate and discussion between professors and students is irreplaceable.
+Driven by this value of in-person learning, we will reconvene in person for the fall semester with prudent precautions to safeguard our community’s health.

 Health and Safety

-- Face coverings must be worn at all times while on campus, covering the nose and mouth.
-Appropriate face coverings are considered part of the business casual dress code on campus, and no written messaging, logos, etc. may be displayed.
+- When worn, appropriate masks are considered part of the business casual dress code on campus, and no written messaging, logos, etc. may be displayed.
 King’s-branded masks are permitted on campus upon approval.

 - Houses and Student Organizations wishing to design and distribute King’s-branded masks must complete the Merchandise Design Approval Form.
 Responses to the form will clarify whether or not a mask design is permitted for distribution and also whether or not that mask would be permitted on campus as part of the business casual dress code.

 - Individual students wishing to make their own King’s-branded mask may request approval for on-campus wear by texting 646-450-8930 with a photo of the mask.